 In my current position as the Director of Research at pipl.com, my primary focus is safeguarding individuals from identity theft and online fraud while fostering trust and safety for businesses.

 Previously, I held the role of Manager of Digital Data Science at iovation, which later became part of TransUnion.
 In this multifaceted position, I tackled various organizational and product challenges while also spearheading data science research initiatives.

 During my tenure as an individual contributor at iovation, I successfully designed and prototyped two innovative products.
 The first was a predictive scoring service, revolutionizing risk assessment, followed by a device-based recognition method that led to an advanced authentication service.
 Before this, I gained experience as an analyst, working in different capacities such as data analysis, performance management, and systems analysis.

-I went to graduate school for Logic and Computation where I specialized in philosophy of science and formal epistemology.
-My undergraduate degrees are in philosophy and psychology, with a minor in computer information systems.
+My academic journey led me to graduate school, where I specialized in Logic and Computation, focusing on the philosophy of science and formal epistemology.
+Prior to that, I earned undergraduate degrees in philosophy and psychology, complemented by a minor in computer information systems.

 For more professional information, see my profile on LinkedIn.